pilotmoon/PopClip-Extensions/README.md

 In general you don't need to worry to much about catching and handling errors.
 If the script throws an error, PopClip simply shows the shakey-'X'.
 Debug output can be viewed in the console as described in [Debug Output](#debug-output).

+#### Asynchronous operations

+Usually, the JavaScript code will be run synchronously (i.e., as a single code block that PopClip waits to finish).
+However PopClip provides implementations of XMLHttpRequest or setTimeout, which are asynchronous.
+If a script uses these, PopClip will show its spinner and wait until the last asynchronous operation has finished.
+In such a case the returned value from the script (if any) is the return value of the last function to complete.

+During asynchronous operations, clicking PopClip's spinner will cancel all current operations.

 #### Network access from JavaScript

 PopClip provides its own implementation of XMLHttpRequest.
 To use it, you need to include the `network` entitlement in the `entitlements` field of the config file.